google/santa-tracker-web/README.md

 # Supports

 Santa Tracker supports Chrome, Firefox and Safari.
-It also supports oter Chromium-based browsers (Edge, Opera etc).
+It also supports other Chromium-based browsers (Edge, Opera etc).

 We present a "fallback mode" for older browsers, such as IE11.
 Many older scenes support these browsers just fine.